TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 #### `assets-timeframe-profiles.csv` and `assets-rep-periods-profiles.csv`

-These files contain the reference to profiles for each asset at each period, or at each representative period.
+These files contain information about assets and their associated profiles.
+Each row lists an asset, the type of profile (e.g., availability, demand, maximum or minimum storage level), and the profile's name.
+The timeframe profiles are used in the inter-temporal constraints, whereas the representative periods profiles are used in the intra-temporal constraints.

 #### `flows-rep-periods-profiles.csv`